Lukeagnew1/Kaggle_HousePrices_AdvancedRegression/README.md

 The data is from the Ames Housing Dataset compiled by Dean De Cock

-I built and optimized a Regression Decision Tree Algorithm.
+I built and optimized a Decision Tree Regressor and Gradient Boosted Regressor.
+The Gradient Boosted Regressor performed better